Turns out vaccines are pretty bloody important.

 Dangerously close to banking there, but we move on.

-Dan made huge headlines in 2013 when he decided to take a paycut and boost all employees salaries to a minimum $70,000.
+Gravity Payments made huge headlines in 2013 when Price decided to take a paycut and boost all employees salaries to a minimum $70,000.
 This wasn’t a random PR stunt either, as it was a reaction to the collapse of a bill designed to reduce tax for the middle class, which would have helped Gravity Payment's employees immensely.

 On hearing the news, always calm and measured Rush Limbaugh took to the always level headed medium of Fox News to say he hoped that Gravity Payments became “a case study in MBA programs on how socialism does not work, because it's gonna fail” which is a really swell thing to say on national television about a bunch of people trying to put food on the table.